matematikk-mooc/backend/README.md

 ### Persistant data

-During first run in udir-canvas folder will be created folder '.user_data' this folder will contain all your data.
+During the first run the folder '.user_data' will be created this folder will contain all your data.

 ### Canvas environment configuration